Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

  There are several Scene Layer profile types:

 * [3D Object](../docs/1.7/3Dobject_ReadMe.md) (e.g. 3D models in various formats)
-* [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface that may include vegetation, buildings and roads)
+* [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) - An integrated surface that may include vegetation, buildings and roads.
-* [Point](../docs/1.6/Point_ReadMe.md) (e.g. a collection of point data, like individual trees in a forest)
+* [Point](../docs/1.6/Point_ReadMe.md) - A collection of point data, like individual trees in a forest.
-* [Point Cloud](../docs/2.0/pcsl_ReadMe.md) (e.g. a volumetric collection of point data, like lidar data)
+* [Point Cloud](../docs/2.0/pcsl_ReadMe.md) - A volumetric collection of point data, like lidar data.
-* [Building](../docs/1.7/BSL_ReadMe.md) (e.g. a building including its components, such as windows, doors, chairs, etc.)
+* [Building](../docs/1.7/BSL_ReadMe.md) - A building including its components, such as windows, doors, chairs, etc.

-I3S is designed to support very large 3D content of global extent with many detailed features.
-Clients can visualize scene layers takign advantage of the multi-LOD representation and defining symbology to create the right experience for their 3D content.
-You can convert and validate your I3S scene layers (SLPK) using the [I3S Converter](../i3s_converter/i3s_converter_ReadMe.md).
-I3S continues to evolve adding more functionality.
+I3S is designed to support large 3D content of global extent with containing detailed features.
+Clients can visualize scene layers takign advantage of the multi-LOD (level of detail) representation and symbology to create the right experience for 3D content.
+The I3S format continues to evolve adding more functionality.
+Previous versions of I3S (SLPK) can be converted and validated using the [I3S Converter](../i3s_converter/i3s_converter_ReadMe.md).
 You can find an overview of [Version History of I3S](../README.md).

-I3S is organized in [nodes](#Nodes) which are structured in [node pages](#Node_Page_Index).
-The node page includes the [bounding volume](#Bounding-Volume-Hierarchy), child reference and count as well as the [level of detail selection](#Level_of_Detail).
-Nodes contain all information to describe features including [geometry](#Geometry), [attributes](#Attributes), [textures](#textures) and [material](#Material).
+I3S is organized in [nodes](#Nodes), which are structured into [node pages](#Node_Page_Index).
+The node page includes the [bounding volume](#Bounding-Volume-Hierarchy), child reference, count and the [level of detail selection](#Level_of_Detail).
+Nodes contain all the information to describe features including [geometry](#Geometry), [attributes](#Attributes), [textures](#textures) and [material](#Material).
 Scene Layers can be created in Cartesian 3D or in global 3D world [coordinate systems](#Coordinate_Reference_Systems).
 I3S Scene Layers can be delivered to web, mobile and desktop clients.
 Most users will interact with Scene Layers using applications with cloud or server-based information.
 In these cases, the scene layer cache is on the server and is provided to clients through a RESTful interface.
 These web addressable resources provide access to the scene layer, nodes, and associated resources.
 Alternatively, a scene layer can be delivered as a Scene Layer Package.
 This is a single file that includes the complete node tree and all necessary resources in an archive.

 # Organization and Structure